 Woods, B. (1999).
 Municipal refuse collection vehicles – Nostalgia Road volume one.
 Appleby-in-Westmorland, UK: Trans-Pennine Publishing.
 A lively account of a fascinating business, with lots about the electrics.

-And, of course, for the most up-to-date information, current manufacturers' and other organisations' websites.
+And, of course, current manufacturers' and industry organisations' websites.